Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Multi-CLP Design

 \subsection{Multi-CLP Accelerators for CNNs}

 Due to the feed-forward nature of the CNN structure, it is natural to think of the layers of the CNN as a pipeline.
-Therefore, one way to construct an accelerator with multiple CLPs is to implement one CLP per layer.
+Therefore, one way to construct a CNN accelerator with multiple CLPs is to implement a separate CLP for each layer~\cite{li2016high}.
 An accelerator for an $L$-stage CNN would have $L$ CLPs and would operate on $L$ independent input images.
 (That is, CLP1 would work on image $i$ while CLP2 works on image $i-1$, etc.) This would have the benefit of allowing each CLP to be optimized solely for the dimensions of one CNN layer, improving efficiency.
-In this example, every CLP must still read its inputs from and write its outputs to off-chip memory, because each layer requires different data orderings than the previous layer produces, and the data sizes are typically too large to hold on chip.

 A limitation of this approach, however, is that it requires the number of CLPs to be equal to the number of convolutional layers.
 This poses several problems for practical CNNs.
 First, it forces the design to divide the on-chip BRAM resources, reducing the buffer size of each CLP.
-As a result, the ability to exploit data reuse in each CLP diminishes, slowing each CLP and greatly increasing the whole overall memory bandwidth requirement.
+As a result, the ability to exploit data reuse in each CLP diminishes, greatly increasing the overall memory bandwidth requirement and slowing down each CLP.
 Second, this one-to-one mapping of CLPs to convolutional layers requires coordinating a large number of accesses to off-chip memory, which is costly in terms of performance and logic resources.
-Third, each CLP has an overhead cost (e.g., control logic for address calculation and loop index counting).
-If there are many CLPs, extra resources (especially DSP slices) would be used for control logic instead of CNN computation.
+Third, each CLP has an overhead cost (i.e., control logic for address calculation and loop index state machine).
+If there are many CLPs, significant resources are devoted to control logic instead of CNN computation.

-To address these problems, we consider a Multi-CLP design with $P$ CLPs, where $1\leq P \leq L$ (for a CNN with $L$ layers).
-Such an approach requires a single CLP to compute multiple CNN layers.
-We assume the assignment of layers to CLPs is static, with each layer strictly assigned to a specific CLP.
+To address these problems, we target Multi-CLP designs that minimize the number of CLPs in an accelerator.
+This approach requires at least one CLP in the design to compute multiple CNN layers.
+We use a static assignment of layers to CLPs, where each layer is bound to one CLP.
 Layers assigned to the same CLP need not be adjacent in the CNN structure.